jiwonyangg/DMS1_Blog/posts/week5_session1-2.md

 ## Rough Icon Draft - Introducing Hues
 ![Rough Icon Draft - Introducing Hues #1](/W05/DRAFT_HUE1.png) For my icons I knew I had to include red and blue, but I wasn't too sure how saturated or how bright I wanted the colours to be but I started off colouring the icons that I knew which colours I wanted to use.
 I initially started with traditional games because the four vertical sticks are wooden so I wanted to make it brown.
-I personally thought that it looked good with just brown, and variations of the brown hue that I used but I stil tried adding more colour.
+I personally thought that it looked good with just brown, and variations of the brown hue that I used but I still tried adding more colour.
 After adding as much colour as I could, I realised that the green worked really nicely with the brown so I'm planning on incorporating it into my final colour scheme.

 For the sports icon, I knew from the very beginning I didn't want to add any colour other than red and blue.
 However, I did experiment with a new idea of having the background "alternating" the colour that was shown on the uniform, so this is an idea I will continue to adapt.
 I thought that I would like the aesthetics of a muted colour scheme but I think I prefer it to be more saturated.